liscovich/functional-specs/popper_functional_specifications.md

 Professor Goldin is an economics professor at Carnegie Mellon University.
 For over ten years, she has used [z-Tree](http://www.iew.uzh.ch/ztree/index.php), the dominant social science experiments software, to study human behavior.
 She knows a rudimentary amount of programming--just enough to design experiments in z-Tree.
 Each trial takes several weeks to run, and much of this time is spent handling logistics: recruiting subjects, waiting for subjects, screening subjects, reserving computer lab space at the university's social science experiments facility, and ensuring that subjects are paid.

 Professor Goldin hears about Popper at an Experimental Economics Conference and visits [www.popper.org](www.popper.org).
-On the **Landing Page**, she reads about how Popper works and signs up for an account.
+On the **Introduction Page**, she reads about how Popper works and signs up for an account.
 She downloads the Popper SDK and reads through the Popper documentation.
 The first trial that she runs uses one of the stock experiments available publicly.
 She makes a few changes to the experiment design in [Unity3D](http://unity3d.com/), which is provided as part of the Popper SDK.
 Once she finishes designing the experiment to her satisfaction, Professor Goldin asks her research assistant, Robert, to run trials using this experiment.

 Soon, Professor Goldin begins designing her own experiments from scratch using templates from the Popper SDK and assets downloaded from the [Unity Asset Store](http://unity3d.com/unity/asset-store/).
 Popper takes care of logistical and technical issues so that Professor Goldin can focus on her research rather than tedious overhead.
 Her trials now take hours, rather than weeks, to run.

 ##2.
 Robert, the Trial Runner

 Robert is a research assistant working for the economics department at Carnegie Mellon University.
 His job this summer is to run trials and crunch data for Professor Goldin.
 Robert knows no programming but has taken a few statistics courses.
 Professor Goldin asks him to set up an account at www.popper.org.
-He signs up on the **Landing Page** and follows a set of simple instructions to create an account.
+He signs up on the **Introduction Page** and follows a set of simple instructions to create an account.
 Robert links Professor Goldin's laboratory GitHub account with his Popper account, and is able to find the lab's private experiments on the **Experiments Library** page.
 He selects one of the experiments and fills in a set of parameters for who is allowed to participate in the trial and the type of data he would like to collect.
 Robert clicks Create Trial, and eligible subjects are automatically recruited from Amazon MTurk and oDesk.
 He monitors the progress of the trial on the **Dashboard** page.
 A few hours later, the trial is complete and Robert downloads the data to analyze further.

 # <a name="Look">Look and Feel</a>

-The site serves an academic audience so the overall look of the **Landing Page** should be classic yet modern, and convey academic legitimacy.
+The site serves an academic audience so the overall look of the **Introduction Page** should be classic yet modern, and convey academic legitimacy.
 We are leaning towards a light, clean color scheme.

 # <a name="RSAccounts">Accounts</a>

 <!---A GitHub account is necessary for the following three reasons.
 1. GitHub eliminates the need to implement standard workflows on our side, like log in and password retrieval.
 2. We would like to encourage users to collaborate on experiments, and GitHub provides convenient tools for sharing and discussing code.
 3. Using a GitHub account, all users can push experiments.
 -->

+##Overview

 The Researcher Site requires users to have a GitHub account and authenticates them via GitHub OAuth API.
 In addition to the GitHub profile information, the following data are stored for each of the users: